emicklei/mcp-log-proxy/README.md

     mcp-log-proxy -command melrose-mcp -port 9999

+When running multiple proxies, the `mcp-log-proxy` will detect whether a HTTP port is taken and choose a different port instead.
+Using the Web UI you can select any of the other running proxies.

 You can override the log file location of the proxy that captures errors in the proxy itself using the `log` flag:

     mcp-log-proxy -command melrose-mcp -log /your/logs/mcp-log-proxy.log